2022–2023 Brazilian election protests: Violence and attempted terrorist attacks

 On 12 December, after Lula's electoral victory was officially ratified by Brazilian courts, militant hard-right Bolsonaro supporters stormed the Federal Police headquarters in Brasilia and torched vehicles on the street after one of the protesters was arrested for inciting violence in order to prevent the swearing-in of Lula.
 The police used stun grenades and tear gas to disperse them.

 A bombing attempt near the Brasília International Airport was prevented by the police on 23 December, and the suspect was arrested a day later.
 According to his testimony, he was motivated by Bolsonaro casting doubts at the integrity of the election process in past.
 On 29 December the police tried removing protestors from around the Brazilian Army headquarters, but were forced to withdraw after they turned violent.

-A man carrying an explosive device and a knife was arrested on 1 January 2023 while trying to enter the esplanade of Brasília, where supporters of Lula were celebrating his swearing in.
+A man carrying an explosive device (presumably fireworks) and a knife was arrested on 1 January 2023 while trying to enter the esplanade of Brasília, where government officials and Lula supporters were attending his inauguration.

 Bolsonaro supporters stormed the buildings of the National Congress, Palácio da Alvorada and the Supreme Federal Court on 8 January and clashed with the police.
 The rioters smashed some of the property inside the three buildings, publicly urinated and defecated, while the police used pepper spray and tear gas against them.
 President Lula was not present at the presidential palace when it was stormed.
 The federal government estimated the total number of intruders in the three buildings as around 5,000.
 All three federal buildings were later cleared with more than 1,500 people arrested.
 684 of them were later released on humanitarian grounds.